i-MSCP/plugins/incubator/Monitorix/README.md

 #### Monitorix package

 1. Download the monitorix package from http://www.monitorix.org/downloads.html
-2. Install the package by running the following command:
+2. Install the package by running the following commands:

 ```
 # dpkg -i monitorix*.deb